webauthz/handbook/README.md

 The authorization server SHOULD require domain verification for the `client_domain`.
-The verification is currently out of scope for this specification, but it could be done automatically via an ACME DNS challenge or interactively using the `redirect` feature.
+The verification is currently out of scope for this specification, but it could be done automatically via a DNS challenge in the response or using the `redirect` feature to prompt the administrator to complete a DNS challenge interactively.

 Domain verification does not make sense for all clients.
 For example, a client application that is a mobile or desktop application may not have an associated domain